FarronF/limerick-council-meetings/meetings/2014/10/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 15th September 2014.md

 involved in the construction of this estate, M.A.
 Ryan & Sons and

 Castlelands Construction.
-Both have requested that their portion of the--- estate be taken in charge.
+Both have requested that their portion of the
+---
+estate be taken in charge.
 A snag list has been issued to M.A.
 Ryan &

 Sons who are currently working on the snag list.
 The snag list for the